Monday, December 23, 2024

 “If investors come to the country, they build new enterprises, produce products, and pay taxes.
 This increases budget revenues.
 But I don’t think we can count on that now, at least until the end of hostilities.
 And even if we assume that investors will come right now, this will not give an immediate effect,” the expert said in a conversation with Apostrophe.

 Another way to raise funds is a big sale of state property: “You can sell large state assets.
 But I don’t see such attractive assets in our public sector that would quickly generate significant money.
 Maybe sell part of Ukrzaliznytsia or Energoatom.
 But such competitions require careful preparation.
-And the previous “successful” experience of large-scale privatization in Ukraine does not inspire confidence that in this area something can quickly change for the better.”
+And the previous “successful” experience of large-scale privatization in Ukraine does not inspire confidence that something in this area can quickly change for the better.”

 And, finally, the government can try to raise funds by placing government securities on international markets, but it is unlikely that anyone today will dare to lend large sums of money to our country, unless at very high interest rates, which will significantly increase the already large debt load.